AAFC-Bioinfo-AAC/pork-vision/README.md

 ---

 ## CREDITS
-**Example:**
-"This repository was written by AAFC Bioinformatics."
+This repository was written by members of AAFC-Bioinfo-AAC-brouillon.

-"We thank the following people and teams for their assistance in the development of this project:"
+We thank the following people and teams for their assistance in the development of this project:
 - Fatima Davelouis
 - Edward Yakubovich
 - Arun Kommadath
 - Sean Hill
 - Tarik Ibrahim
 - Maaz Ali
-- Special thanks: AAFC Bioinformatics Team

 ---